xliu205/dino-chat/README.md

 * Navigate to the directory where the repository is cloned.
 * Install the required dependencies.
 * Run the development server.
-* The app will be served at http://localhost:5173/.
-Open this URL in your browser to use the app.
+* Open URL in your browser to use the app.

 ### Installing

 * Clone the repository
 ```
 git clone https://github.com/xliu205/dino-chat.git
 ```
 * for starting backend server run
 ```
 cd api